 Engraving is defined as a cut using a chisel or graver into wood or metal resulting in a permanent marking.
 With soft precious metals such as silver, engraving should be used rather than etching as the soft metal means that the surface area is easily worn away resulting in the etching disappearing.
 It is therefore worthwhile checking before a purchase is made that the bangle is actually engraved rather than etched.
 View our new range of sterling silver bangles that can be engraved at www.guiltybangles.co.uk/silver/engraved-bangles where you can choose from a range of custom engraving options.

-Above are examples of deep engraved bangles with romantic messages in French.
+Above are examples of deep engraved bangles with romantic messages.

 Men have been wearing bangles for as long as women, often as part of their culture although due to the nature of the typical precious metals and craftsmanship involved, only the richer men wore jewellery.
 Traditional men's jewellery was usually adorned as a measure and a show of wealth or for religious regions, especially some Indian religions where gold has long been used as a mechanism for investment saving and male jewellery is still common today.
 However, as is the case today, wearing jewellery was an event and not for every day wear due to the nature of the traditional male vocation which was typically vigorous and physical.